szquadri/linotes/btrfs-convert.md

 After above command suceeds, use lsblk to view changes and update /etc/fstab to reflect new UUID of the "/" (and other patitions)

 ### Update Grub configuration
 Assuming new root is mounted at /run/media/liveuser/newdiskroot.
-All partitions like /boot (on HD) should be mountecd again under this new root.
+All partitions like /boot (on HD) should be mountecd again under this new root so when grub2 re-setup runs it find all the partitions in the chroot at usual paths.

+Now run following to re-generate and save grub2 configuration.

 ```
 for d in /sys /dev /run /proc ; do mount -v --bind "$d" /run/media/liveuser/newdiskroot"$d" ; done
 chroot /run/media/liveuser/newdiskroot